 #3 Trusted Links

-We’ve already mentioned that links are a good idea.
+Our SEO service company has already mentioned that links are a good idea.

 But using them in the wrong way can cause heavy damage to your SEO.